Resource

 What do you review first?

 Review starts with the app or workflow shape, the goal, the main risks, the validation posture, the repo or workflow boundaries, and the next decision the prospect needs to make.
-The point is to identify the real bottleneck before any implementation advice is given.
+The point is to identify the real bottleneck before more work is trusted.

 What does 'bounded' mean?

-Bounded means the work stays scoped, the limits are explicit, the findings are evidence-based, and the engagement does not drift into open-ended consulting sprawl.
+Bounded means the audit stays scoped, the limits are explicit, the findings are evidence-based, and the engagement does not drift into ongoing support or a separate service tier.

 Do I need to share source code?